Are you choosing between DIY and High-Tech Prefab Tiny House? Read that post first if you want DIY or continue for High-Tech…

 Interesting to note, that water is collected, filtered and becomes available for your consumption.
 The Ecocapsule® bathroom works like any other bathroom and is equipped with a water-saving faucet and shower head.
 The water storage tank has high capacity and you can refill it with water from any source – collected rainwater or water from an external source (stream, lake, etc.).
 It is cleaned via a series of filters including a reverse osmosis filter.
 The system safely filters out 99,998% of dirt, so you are left with clean water.
 Drinking water is also provided by filters installed on the faucets.

-If you were on the fence about trying tiny living, this prefab tiny house of the future can turn you into a convert, just for the thrill of a new adventure.
+If you were on the fence about trying tiny living, this prefabricated tiny home of the future can turn you into a convert, just for the thrill of a new adventure.

 The Ecocapsule® body is made from high-capacity insulated fiberglass shells overlaid on an aluminum framework.